aliihsancengiz/Complex-number-library/README.md

 # Complex-number-library

 -A simple library for implementation with complex number.
--includes fundemental feature of complex number and a few advanced concepts like finding roots of complex number.
+Includes fundemental feature of complex number and a few advanced concepts like finding roots of complex number.